There are a number of supports available to resident students.

 Residence coordinators (RCs) are live-in employees who supervise and provide support, guidance and direction for students and RAs.
 As part-time employees of Memorial University, residence coordinators are responsible for creating a safe and secure learning environment for our students.
 All RCs have undergraduate degrees and experience living in residence.
 Many of them have full-time careers in education, human services, or related fields.
 More than being an adult role model for our students, RCs are the “teachers in the classroom” that is their residence.

-Residence counselling offers free counselling sessions for students living in residence throughout the fall 2019 semester.
+Residence counselling offers free counselling sessions for students living in residence.
 Counselling sessions are confidential and are designed to provide support to students in non-emergency situations.
 Offices are located in Hatcher House.
-Sessions are by appointment only and can be booked by emailing email@example.com or by calling 864-7260.
+Sessions are by appointment only and can be booked by emailing firstname.lastname@example.org or by calling 864-7260.

 Residence counselling services are provided by the Student Counselling and Wellness Centre and availability may change each semester.